 Saturation in color for amethysts is a very desirable and sought feature.
 The finest amethysts possess an intense purple tone, which is scarce throughout the world, and of nearly no visible color zooming.
-Due to the mineral nature of this quartz variety, you’ll find different shades within every crystal on the geode, however, homogeneity is very valued in amethysts.
+Uruguay produces some of the deepest-colored Amethyst.
+Colors that are so alluring, including deep purple or plum, to almost black Amethyst, are from Uruguay.
+Due to the mineral nature of this quartz variety, you’ll find different shades within every crystal on the geode, however, homogeneity is also very valued in amethysts.

 Only high-quality amethysts can expose visible stalactites, which are rare, and embellish the piece stunningly.
 The presence of a cut, polished stalactite adds a natural design and detail of radiance.
 Calcite formations are also relatively rare, therefore scouted out by collectors or buyers looking for more components as they reflect the extraordinary implication of different temperatures required for the two minerals to crystallize.
 The presence of colorful layers or bands in the agate bordering reaching the basalt back shell can add to the uniqueness of the piece accentuating the brilliance of the peaks gleefully.